PHCP

 Horse packing, horse training, endurance racing, livestock guardian dogs, animal bodywork, gardening and food preservation, hiking, cross country and downhill skiing, backpacking, soccer and power knitting.

-Tell us something people may not know about you.
+Tell us something people may not know about you

 I co-authored a book with Susan Kauffmann.
 You may have heard of it?
 The Essential Hoof Book.